-A lovely Geum with large double red flowers on long stems from May to July.
+A lovely Geum with large double red flowers from yellow buds on long stems from May to July.
 Prefers a spot in full or part shade.

 Geums have long been cultivated, Our native wood avens, Geum urbanum, being a stalwart of medieval herbalists.